 - Funds locked in pending mint orders — These are reserved until the order is processed or cancelled

-- Shares — Shares must first be redeemed at a NAV window; the resulting USDC.e proceeds can then be withdrawn
+- Shares — Shares must first be redeemed at a NAV window; the resulting proceeds can then be withdrawn

 Important Considerations